First Trimester

 For many moms, energy starts coming back around weeks 13 and 14.
 Appetite returns.
 The fog lifts a little.
 And the guarded feeling that defined the first twelve weeks — the constant background check of "Is everything still okay?" — starts to soften into something that feels more like actual excitement.

 The first trimester is the most biologically intense period of pregnancy.
 Your body built the placenta from scratch.
-Your blood volume began increasing toward a 50 percent expansion.
-Your hormones surged in ways that affected every system in your body — from your digestion to your mood to your ability to stay awake past 7 p.m.
+Your blood volume began climbing toward the roughly 45 percent expansion it reaches later in pregnancy.
+Your hormones surged in ways that affected nearly every system in your body — from your digestion to your mood to your ability to stay awake past 7 p.m.

 And you did all of that while keeping it a secret, showing up to work, managing nausea, and trying to figure out what "being pregnant" actually means on a daily basis.